 For almost four decades, economic relations with Iran were restricted and later interrupted.
-After easing economic sanctions, German companies are now hoping for successful partnerships.
 International sanctions have caused a high investment backlog in the Iranian economy.
 There is a considerable need for development and investment, particularly in the area of waste management: Currently, just under 6% of municipal waste is recycled, about 10% composted, and over 80% disposed of in unsealed landfills.
 There is only one small, unsealed landfill for hazardous waste.
 With the opening of the Iranian economy and an expected economic upturn; the bottlenecks in waste management will become even more acute if the country does not succeed in creating an adequate infrastructure.
 In addition, when developing a structured waste management system, there is always the possibility of building up a sustainable and innovative sector of the economy, which also has a positive influence on other sectors (mechanical and plant engineering, construction, etc.).

-The project aims to develop a region-specific waste management master plan for the construction of integrated waste treatment plants for municipal and hazardous waste.
-Based on the analysis of a geographically limited region, a policy brief will also be prepared to make recommendations for the development of the entire Iranian waste management in the field of municipal and hazardous waste.
-In addition, market development in Iran is to be propelled forward by German small and medium-sized enterprises (SMEs).
-The focus here is on targeted exchange and cooperation between German SMEs in the environmental technology sector and Iranian authorities and industry representatives.
+The project aimed at developing a region-specific waste management master plan for the construction of integrated waste treatment plants for municipal and hazardous waste.
+Based on the analysis of a geographically limited region, a policy brief was prepared to make recommendations for the development of the entire Iranian waste management in the field of municipal and hazardous waste.
+In addition, market development in Iran was propelled forward by German small and medium-sized enterprises (SMEs).
+The focus was on targeted exchange and cooperation between German SMEs in the environmental technology sector and Iranian authorities and industry representatives.